-To identify new treatments for relapse prevention, several new assays to screen compounds against liver-stage Plasmodium vivax malaria have been developed by MMV’s partners.
+To identify new treatments for relapse prevention, several new assays to screen compounds against liver-stage P. vivax malaria have been developed by MMV’s partners.

 More information in an interview with Dr Steve Maher Assistant Research Scientist, Center for Tropical and Emerging Global Diseases, University of Georgia, USA